striezel/weather-information-collector/doc/configuration-core.md

 ## Comments

 The configuration file allows comment lines.
 Comment lines are lines where the first character is `#`.
 These lines are ignored by the application.
-A lines has to be either a comment or configuration data, you cannot mix both on the same line.
+A line has to be either a comment or configuration data, you cannot mix both on the same line.